 - 2 tablespoons of vegetable oil

 To this, dough food colouring, eco glitter or flower petals can be added the only limitation is your imagination!

 Process art is so beautiful and rewarding for young children to be involved in they learn cause and effect, practise Mark making and physical development.
-One of my favourites is Hapa Zome the Japanese art of leaf bashing!! as you may know toddlers love to bash and hammer, this was a super simple set up, leaves forged from the site we use, wild flowers and wilting roses from home.
+One of my favourites is Hapa Zome the Japanese art of leaf bashing!!
+One of the best things about nature play for toddlers is that we all know they love to bash and hammer, this was a super simple set up, leaves forged from the site we use, wild flowers and wilting roses from home.
 Sandwiched between two bits of fabric and hammered using the mallet. they release their natural dyes and create beautiful patterns. the children loved watching the the colours appear and this process art uses both fine and gross motor skills.
 It is also very therapeutic to hammer and bash the leaves!!